As exhausted as I was, I didn't sleep well or long. I'd been put completely

 I shuddered and sat up quickly, rubbing my bare arms.
 I was breathing

-heavily, like I'd been running or something, and I could feel beads of sweat
+heavily, like I'd been running or something, and I could feel beads

 running down my forehead.
 That last nightmare had certainly been

 interesting.
-Like an instant replay of the fun and games yesterday, but with
+Like an instant replay of the fun and games yesterday,

 Quatre and Trowa and Heero and Wufei instead of the other students.